LauraBreimann/ALS_puro-PLA/README.md

  ### 6. Generating overlay images of the detections

- To show the RS-FISH detections on the images one can use the visualization tools within [RS-FISH](https://github.com/PreibischLab/RS-FISH) using Fiji or the BigDataViewer.
-For 2D images the macro ```Overlay_generator.ijm``` can be used to show detections easily.
+To show the RS-FISH detections on the images, one can use the visualization tools within [RS-FISH](https://github.com/PreibischLab/RS-FISH) using Fiji or the BigDataViewer.
+For 2D images, the macro ```Overlay_generator.ijm``` can be used to show detections easily.
 It will also add the detections to the ROI manager so they can be further manipulated in shape, size and color.

   <img src="https://github.com/LauraBreimann/neuron_Puro-PLA_quantification/blob/main/screenshots/no_detections.png" alt="Screenshot of the composite image showing no detections" width="450">